pivotal/skenario/docs/architecture.md

 ### VPA plugin

 plugin-k8s-vpa is the VPA plugin.
+As vertical scaling is more complicated than horizontal.
+Basically, we have 3 components in VPA - recommender, updater and admission controller.

+* Recommender - it monitors the current and past resource consumption and, based on it, provides recommended values containers' cpu and memory requests.

+* Updater - it checks which of the managed pods have correct resources set and, if not, kills them so that they can be recreated by their controllers with the updated requests.

+* Admission Plugin - it sets the correct resource requests on new pods (either just created or recreated by their controller due to Updater's activity).

-As vertical scaling is more complicated than horizontal we are interested only in the recommender component and ignore other parts and simulate their work in Skenario.
+We are interested only in the recommender component and ignore other parts and simulate their work in Skenario.
+We just get the recommendations from the real recommender and stick to the following algorithm to handle these recommendations:

+ - Iterate through replicas
+ - Check if we need to update the replica
+ - Is the resourceRequest < lowerBound of or > UpperBound => update
+    - If we need to update this replica
+        - We evict this replica
+        - We create a new one according to the recommendation (set "Target" value as the resource request for a new replica)

+The recommendation has the following structure:

+RecommendedPodResources{
+	LowerBound   int32
+	UpperBound   int32
+	Target       int32
+	ResourceName string
+}

 The VPA plugin creates a Recommender for each Simulation Environment.
 It keeps track of pods and stats per environment and provides them to the recommender via mocks and fakes, injected at construction.